swiftcoder2020/milestone_project_1/README.md

 ## Media

-## Acknowledgement
+## Acknowledgements

+* The Slack Community at Code Institute for their great support

-* User Centric front-end development lead [Jim Morel](https://github.com/JimLynx) for his sterling work in providing a webinar to assist with Milestone 1 Project preparations, [Aukje van der Wal](https://github.com/byIlsa) for her support in getting me started when I had a confidence doubting moment of not knowing what to do.
+* User Centric front-end development lead [Jim Morel](https://github.com/JimLynx) for his sterling work in providing a webinar to assist with Milestone 1 Project preparations, [Aukje van der Wal](https://github.com/byIlsa) for her support in commencing the project when I had a confidence doubting moment of not knowing what to do.